msaniyar/HomeAssignment/README.md

 Tests are developed by NUnit Framework.

 To start application first build HomeAssignmentAPI project then run following command from Package Manager Console.
-Default project should be HomeAssignmentAPI for package manager console.
+Default project and Startup project should be HomeAssignmentAPI for package manager console.

 update-database